janoamaral/tokyo-night-tmux/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Security report
+name: Bug report
-about: Create a report to enhance the security
+about: Create a report to enhance this project
 title: ''
 labels: ''
 assignees:
 ---

-**Describe the vulnerability**
+**Describe the issue**
-A clear and concise description of what the security issue is about.
+A clear and concise description of what the issue is about.

 **To Reproduce**
-Steps to reproduce the vulnerability:
+Steps to reproduce the issue:
 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'
 4. See error

-**Known remediation**
-A potential & temporary fix for the know vulnerability.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.